mihai-dobre/plug_network_stats/README.md

 # plug_network_stats
-Gather stats from a plug network and pushes them to InfluxDB
+Gather stats from a network and pushes them to InfluxDB